Sensory processing

-Sensory processing is the process that organizes sensation from one's own body and the environment, thus making it possible to use the body effectively within the environment.
+Sensory processing is the process that organizes and distinguishes sensation (sensory information) from one's own body and the environment, thus making it possible to use the body effectively within the environment.
 Specifically, it deals with how the brain processes multiple sensory modality inputs, such as proprioception, vision, auditory system, tactile, olfactory, vestibular system, interoception, and taste into usable functional outputs.

 It has been believed for some time that inputs from different sensory organs are processed in different areas in the brain.
 The communication within and among these specialized areas of the brain is known as functional integration.
 Newer research has shown that these different regions of the brain may not be solely responsible for only one sensory modality, but could use multiple inputs to perceive what the body senses about its environment.
 Multisensory integration is necessary for almost every activity that we perform because the combination of multiple sensory inputs is essential for us to comprehend our surroundings.